Some of my best gains in the gym have come during my busiest and most stressful times.

 Or if you have noticeable size and/or strength discrepancies between limbs, you may want to include more unilateral work.
 If you're especially bad at chin-ups, do more chin-ups.
 You get the idea.

+Try to choose exercises that best match the intended rep range.
 Certain exercises are best suited to lower reps, while others tend to jive better in higher rep ranges.

 Generally, your heavy exercises are best done with barbells while your moderate and light exercises may be better suited for dumbbells, kettlebells, rings, bodyweight, etc.